Mircea-MMXXI/azapy/docs/InvVar_th_doc.md

-# Inverse variances portfolio <a name="TOP">
+# Inverse variances portfolio <a name="TOP"></a>

-Portfolio with weights proportional to the inverse of the portfolio components variances, periodically rebalanced.
+Portfolio with weights proportional to the inverse of the portfolio component variances, periodically rebalanced.
 It is a naïve representation of the feeling that positions in assets with higher variance should be smaller.

-The backtesting of this strategy could be illustrative in comparison with other more sophisticated portfolio strategies.

 There is 1 support class:

-* **Port_InvVar** : performs portfolio backtesting, out-of-sample analyzes.
+* **Port_InvVol** : performs portfolio back testing, out-of-sample analyzes.

 ## Port_InvVar class

-Backtesting portfolio with constant weights periodically rebalanced.
+Back testing (historical simulation) of portfolio with weights proportional to the inverse of the portfolio component variances, periodically rebalanced.

 **Methods:**